Akingbade: History

 The definition of the name Akingbade is “strong/brave one who wears the crown”.
 Its origin is from the West African language of Yoruba.

 A more detailed origin of the surname is situated in the town of Epe (now in Lagos, Nigeria).
+In ancient times (before the colonization by the British Empire) each town had its own monarchy.
+Yoruba surnames tell a history of the ancestors.
+The surname Akingbade comes from the royal family in Epe.